danielbutts/g48_tdd-assessment/readme.md

 ## Instructions

-1. Write a test in main.test.js then make the function in main.js pass the test
+1. Write all of your tests in main.test.js then make the function in main.js pass the tests.
+WRITE ALL THE TESTS FIRST!
-1. Write the next test and make the function pass that test, plus all previous tests.
-1. Repeat until all tests are written and passing.

 Remember "Red, Green, Refactor"
 Use the [Mocha Chia Assertion library](http://chaijs.com/api/assert/) as a reference for building out your tests.